SOP-MINI/sop-site/content/sop1/lab/l3/_index.en.md

 Cancelation requests can be ignored by setting the cancel state to `PTHREAD_CANCEL_DISABLE` and then later re-enabled by setting it to `PTHREAD_CANCEL_ENABLE`.
 Cancelation is enabled by default.

-The cancel type determines when the thread exits upon recieving a cancelation request.
+The cancel type determines when the thread exits upon receiving a cancelation request.
 It is set to `PTHREAD_CANCEL_DEFERRED` by default, in which case the thread exits at a cancelation point.
 If it is set to `PTHREAD_CANCEL_ASYNCHRONOUS`, the thread will exit as soon as possible.